moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 tags: transformation
 ---

 Welcome back to the little series of blog posts surrounding code transformation!
 In the previous post, we started to build a transformation tool using a basic fictional transformation use case on the software ArgoUML.
-In this post, we will build on top of the class we created previously and create the actual transformation, all while making sure that we do not modify the original model in the process.
+In this post, we will add behavior the class we created previously, to create the actual transformation while making sure that we do not modify the original model in the process.
+As a reminder, this is the scenario: in the ArgoUML system, three classes define and use a method named `logError`.
+A class `ArgoLogger` has been defined and contains a static method `logError`.
+The transformation task is to add a receiver node to each `logError` method invocation so that the method is called using the right class.

 # Preface

 As this blog post follows what was discussed and built in the first one of this series, a lot of information (how to build the image and model used for our use case, but also the use case itself) is provided in the previous post.
 If you haven't read it, or if you forgot the content of the post, it is recommended to go back to it, as it will not be repeated in this post.

 # Tools to import

-For this blog post, we will have to import a tool library, [FAST-Java-Tools](https://github.com/moosetechnology/FAST-Java-Tools), which contains several tools to use on FASTs for Java entities.
+For this blog post, we will have to import a tool library, [FAST-Java-Tools](https://github.com/moosetechnology/FAST-Java-Tools), which contains several tools to use on FAST for Java entities.
 It also contains practical tools to build transformation tools!
 To load the project, execute this command in a Playground :
 ```smalltalk
 Metacello new